pbrdys/battleship-game/README.md

 ### Place Ship
 The ships are being placed randomly for both players.
 The cirteria to place a ship are:
-    * Ships are not allowed to share the same coordinate (they shouldn cross each other)
+* Ships are not allowed to share the same coordinate (they shouldn't cross each other)
 * Ships must fit into the boards width and height.

 ### Play turn
 Player 1 starts the game.
-Player 1 is chosing his coordinates to attack the computers board.
+Player 1 is choosing his coordinates to attack the computers board.
 The criteria to match for the coordinates are:
-    * must be a valid integer within the board size.
+* Coordinates must be a valid integers within the board size.
 Starting with the index of 0.
-    * no other values allowed like: strings, bool, etc.
+* No other values are permitted (e.g. strings, booleans, etc.)

-Choosing the wrong value will result in an [error message](#Display-Error-Messages).
+Entering invalid value results in an propper [error message](#Display-Error-Messages).

 ![Player1-Turn](./doc/play-turn-player1.jpg)